Anthem Health Insurance Review (2026)

 • Prescription Drug Coverage: Some commonly used prescription drugs are available at no cost to members, though you won’t get this benefit in California.
 You can also price medications, find pharmacies and set up auto-refills through the Sydney Health app.

-• ConditionCare Program: Members managing ongoing health conditions get 24/7 access to a care team that includes nurses, dietitians, pharmacists and social workers.
-Call the number on your Anthem ID card to enroll.
+• ConditionCare Program: Members managing chronic conditions such as diabetes, asthma, heart disease or depression get 24/7 access to a care team that includes nurses, dietitians, pharmacists and social workers.
+Members with chronic conditions who would otherwise manage care across multiple providers without coordination will get the most out of this benefit.

 • Dental and Vision Add-Ons: Add dental and vision coverage to most individual and family health plans, either bundled with a medical plan or purchased as standalone policies.